MatevzVidovic/Diplomska/Framework/Work/hpc_runner_docs/init_docs/0main.md

 This is a nice check, but to make sure you cover all fields you'd have to have a template yaml for each runner file.
 But just having the general template yaml file with the general fields can help you somewhat too.

+What about the "--bash" flag?
+help="""Enforce bash.
+If set, no sys_args (frida args) are set.
+And SYSTEMS_RUN_COMMAND is set to bash.
+This is useful running sysrun.sysrun inside of sysrun.sysrun.
+For example, you might make sth like a bash cript that makes graphs for the model.
+In your runner script you do some training and pruning.
+And then you want to run that bash-script-like runner (e.g. z_get_graphs.py).
+And it needs to be run with sysrun.sysrun.
+This will make a new temp sth.sbatch and a new temp yaml, and it will go run it.
+But you don't want it to be run with sbatch, because that would make it return instantly and run in the background.
+So you set this flag and make it run with bash."""